harveyt/harveyt.github.io/_posts/2015-02-16-houston-we-have-an-error-part-2.markdown

 ```

 The expression `x ?: y` means "if x is not null then use x (typed
 without the Null) otherwise use y".
+Therefore line 2 means "y is
+assigned the non-optional value of x, or if null the value 0".

 Optional Safe Navigation
 ------------------------